 The overnight stay during the Saturday night race is on a simple meadow.
 Water is provided, but this is not drinking water and must be treated accordingly.
 Toilets are available and rubbish can be disposed of in the containers provided.
 Only the provided toilets may be used.
 Teams may only stay in this area and leave the grounds only in case of an emergency after consultation with the race management.
 Only participants are allowed to enter the meadow, friends, relatives and supporters are not allowed to enter.

-The competition map has been drawn specifically for the OMM Alps on the scale 1-40,000m, contours at 15m.
+The competition map has been drawn specifically for the OMM Alps on the scale 1-30,000m, contours at 15m.
 Cartography symbols are slightly different than on standard topographical maps, so the legend should be read.
 On the map, race-specific details are marked: start, finish, campground, restricted areas, compulsory routes, etc. and checkpoints.
 Item descriptions are printed on the map.
-If a SI station does not work, it can be punched on the card with punching tongs.
+If a SI station does not work, note the station code with pen on your map.

 Maps are only issued at the respective start, one per participant.
 There are different maps for Saturday and Sunday, so there are a total of 4 cards per team.

 The whole time is taken with an electronic stamping system.
 Sportident SI Cards are used for the timing.
 Each team gets a SI Card which a participant must wear on the wrist for the entire race.
 Before the start, the “Clear” and then the “Check” box must be punched.
 At the start time the “start” box has to be punched.
 Teams who forget to punch the start will not place in the results.
 The time is stopped by punching the finish.
 Examples are shown during racing briefing.

 All checkpoints have at least one control box, which must be punched.
 A sound can be heard while punching and a small lamp lights up.
 On some checkpoints there are several control boxes to avoid waiting times.
 Only one box needs to be punched.